 Limiting your own app usage

-When we were looking at the detailed tap-through report just now, you'll have noticed that each app on the most-used list has a sand-timer icon next to it.
-If this is highlighted in orange, it means you've set a limit on that app's usage.
-(Limited apps will also appear in a separate category above most-used, labelled Limits.)
+If an app on your report list has an orange sand-timer icon next to it, it means you've set a limit on that app's usage.
+(Limited apps also appear in a separate category, labelled Limits.)

-Screen Time will pop up a notification when you've got five minutes left of your daily usage limit, and this may be enough for some people to take the hint and quit.
+Screen Time will pop up a notification when you've got five minutes left of your daily usage limit.

 Limiting your kids' app usage